Severe Weather Warning (Damaging Winds) Central & East Gippsland, South West, North Central, North East, West & South Gippsland & Wimmera

 Central, East Gippsland, South West, North Central, North East, West and South Gippsland and Wimmera

-DAMAGING WINDS averaging 55 to 65 km/h with isolated peak gusts of around 90 km/h are possible during Saturday evening and early Sunday morning.
-Winds are expected to ease below thresholds during Sunday morning.
+For WESTERN and CENTRAL Victoria including MELBOURNE: DAMAGING WINDS averaging 55 to 65 km/h with peak gusts of 90 to 100 km/h are likely to develop during the late morning and afternoon.
+Winds are expected to ease from the west in the late afternoon and early evening.

 The State Emergency Service advises that people should: